 Students must take the Graduate Record Exam (GRE) analytical writing test prior to applying for admission to the program.
 Students who achieve a score of 4.0 or higher will have passed the first level graduate writing requirement.
 Students who achieve a score below 4.0 on the GRE writing test may still be considered for admission to the program, based on the rest of their application materials, but will be required to retake the GRE or complete a department approved writing skills course (conditional admission) before meeting the first level writing requirement.

-Satisfactory completion of master's thesis or written comprehensive examination or creative project.
+Satisfactory completion of a master's thesis or written comprehensive examination or a creative project.

 Upper-division courses the department offers may be considered, upon approval of the graduate advisor, except public performance courses.

 Communication Studies – Graduate Studies Mission Statement

 We invite students into a life of scholarly inquiry and engaged citizenship with a focus on social justice.
 We use multiple approaches for the advanced study of communication processes to understand complex human problems and discern ethical choices in local and global communities.
 Our program prepares students for diverse careers that benefit from advanced training in communication including teaching and careers in the public, private, and not-for-profit sectors.

 Communication Studies (M.A.) — Minimum 35 units